Police investigate possible kidnapping on the west side

 SAN ANTONIO — San Antonio Police are investigating a possible kidnapping at a home on the west side Wednesday morning.

-Officers surrounded the home in the 1300 block of Dahlgreen after they got a call from two men saying they were being held against their will.
+Officers surrounded the home in the 1300 block of Dahlgreen around 8:20 a.m.
+Police said a man texted a family member, saying he and the other victim were being held against their will and the captors were demanding money to release them.
+That family member called police.

-When officers got there, they found the two men and took them to SAPD headquarters and began searching for a man they believe could be involved.
+Police said officers arrived at the scene and arrested one suspect, but another fled the scene.
+The two victims came out of the home.

-They said the man could be hiding in the house, but that is still not certain.
-Officers said they had no plans to call for S.W.A.T. team.
+Police said the 22-year-old man who was arrested is being charged with aggravated kidnapping, and an investigation is underway.

 This is a developing story and further details will be added as they are received.